PurpleBooth/git-mit/README.md

 # git-mit

-This started out as a reimplementation of git-duet.
+*git-mit* started as a reimplementation of *git-duet*.
 It was an excuse for me to learn Rust.
 It's a bit more than that now, with lints for issues.

 ## Usage